- MAP2030 (2021-2030)

 Thinking globally, acting locally.
 Key ecosystem stewardship initiatives in the landscapes where we operate

-- Target 6.5 By 2030, implement integrated water resources management at all levels, including through transboundary cooperation as appropriate
+- Target 6.5 Implement integrated water resources management

-- Target 6.6 By 2020, protect and restore waterrelated ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes
+- Target 6.6 Protect and restore water related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes

-- Target 8.4 Improve progressively, through 2030, global resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation, in accordance with the 10‑Year Framework of Programmes on Sustainable Consumption and Production, with developed countries taking the lead
+- Target 8.4 Improve global resource efficiency and endeavour to decouple economic growth from environmental degradation

-- Target 12.2 By 2030, achieve the sustainable management and efficient use of natural resources
+- Target 12.2 Achieve sustainable management and efficient use of natural resources

-- Target 15.1 By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements
+- Target 15.1 Ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services

-- Target 15.2 By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally
+- Target 15.2 Promote the sustainable management of all types of forests, halt deforestation, restore degraded forests and increase afforestation and reforestation globally

-- Target 15.5 Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species
+- Target 15.5 Reduce the degradation of natural habitats, halt the loss of biodiversity and protect and prevent the extinction of threatened species

-- Target 15.8 By 2020, introduce measures to prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species
+- Target 15.8 Prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species

-- Target 15.9 By 2020, integrate ecosystem and biodiversity values into national and local planning, development processes, poverty reduction strategies and accounts
+- Target 15.9 Integrate ecosystem and biodiversity values into national and local planning, development processes, poverty reduction strategies and accounts